cillustrisimo/openai_gnome_chatbot/README.md

 ---

 # Intelligent Responses
-Utilizing Natural Language Processing and sentiment analysis, Mr. Sneed responds comes to life when responding to you, exhibiting a range of emotions and audible responses.
+When you talk to Mr. Sneed, the program runs a sentiment analysis of your conversation.
+This prompts Mr. Sneed to react alongside his OpenAI crafted responses in realtime.

 For example, Mr. Sneed can be neutral: